MarwanaMostafa/Smart-Agriculture/Models/README.md

        6. Provide a cost-effective solution that can be deployed in a variety of settings, including small-scale farms and large commercial operations.
   - The ultimate goal of this project is to help farmers identify and manage plant diseases more effectively, leading to increased crop yields, reduced losses, and improved food security.
 # Platform Features
   - The app allows farmers to do the following:
-      1- Sign up and login to the system
+       1- Sign up and log in to the system
-      2- Add new farm
+       2- Add a new farm
        3- Show all farms
        4- Analyze a specific farm and show its history to keep track
        5- Take an image to detect if there are diseases or not.
        6- Upload an image to detect if there are diseases or not.
        7- Perform real-time detection to check a large part of the farm if needed.